 Our net tangible deficit on March 31, 2015, was \$210.4 million, or \$(1.07) per share.
 Net tangible deficit per share is equal to the amount of our total tangible assets, less total liabilities, divided by the aggregate number of shares of common stock outstanding as of March 31, 2015.
-Dilution in net tangible deficit per share represents the difference between the amount per share paid by purchasers of shares of common stock in this offering and the net tangible deficit per share of our common stock immediately after this offering.
-After giving effect to the purchase from us of 25,000,000 shares of common stock in this offering, and after deducting the underwriting discount and estimated offering expenses payable by us, our net tangible deficit on March 31, 2015, would have been approximately
+Dilution in net tangible deficit per share represents the difference between the amount per share paid by purchasers of shares of common stock in this offering and the net tangible book value per share of our common stock immediately after this offering.
+After giving effect to the purchase from us of 20,000,000 shares of common stock in this offering at an assumed public offering price of \$5.88 per share (which was the last reported sale price of our common stock on July 20, 2015), and after deducting the estimated underwriting discount and estimated offering expenses payable by us, our net tangible book value on

-\$(84.0) million, or approximately \$(0.38) per share.
-This represents an immediate dilution of \$5.78 per share to investors purchasing shares of common stock in this offering.
+March 31, 2015, would have been approximately \$(99.1) million, or approximately \$(0.46) per share.
+This represents an immediate dilution of \$6.34 per share to investors purchasing shares of common stock in this offering.
 The following table illustrates this dilution: